 Southern Shield is winter hardy down to USDA hardiness zone 7.

 Florida Shield Fern

 Florida Shield fern (Dryopteris ludoviciana) is also known as Southern Wood fern.
-This is a tall, semi-evergreen fern which reaches a height of approximately 4′ feet.
+This is a tall, semi-evergreen fern that reaches a height of approximately 4′ feet.

-This spreading fern is a good choice as a midsized privacy or border planting during the spring, summer and autumn.
+These spreading hardy ferns are a good choice as midsized privacy or border planting during the spring, summer, and autumn.
 It will typically die back during the winter months.

 Florida Shield is winter hardy to USDA hardiness zone 6.

 Bracken fern (Pteridium aquilinum) is a sun-loving, rapidly spreading, mid to large size fern.
 Fronds may be between 2′ and 5′ feet high, and the plant spreads rapidly through rhizomes.
 This deciduous plant can easily become invasive, so care must be taken when planting.